terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/performance-tuning.md

 1. Scale 50, Threads 24 was very unstable.
 1. Of 7M run size, 600K were in dead-letter queue.

+##### 2

+1. ACU went up to 384 but came down to 192 before end of run.
+1. of 5M, 2M ended up in dead-letter queue.

 #### Cost